Who Determines Maximum Medical Improvement?

 Work restrictions or limitations

 The condition of the body parts that were injured

 If you've suffered a work-related injury or illness, and need assistance with filing a workers' compensation claim or appealing an unfavorable decision, we can help.
+We can even help for general personal injury cases.
 Contact Spellen Law, LLC today at (205) 810-2275 for a free case evaluation.
 Our experienced workers' compensation attorneys will fight for the benefits you deserve.